Significance of Jupiter In Astrology

 On a medical level, the longevity association is worth looking into more.
 There are over 1,000 years of folklore associated with this medical benefit in the West alone.
 In the East, the folklore is much more extensive.

-On a less esoteric note, sage is useful in combating respiratory infections (such as coughing, sore throat, and nasal congestion).
+On a less esoteric note, the herb is useful in combating respiratory infections (such as coughing, sore throat, and nasal congestion).
 If you wish to heal a sore throat, make a tea of sage leaves and gargle with it once it has cooled a bit.
 It is also useful as a home remedy for indigestion.

 Regardless of how you choose to use sage in your own budding hedge witch practice (whether magickally, medicinally, or culinarily), it would be very sagacious of you to do so!